Find Nike’s Most Comfortable Running Shoe for You

 Do Nike Shoes Run Big or Small?

-People's fit and size preferences vary across different Nike shoe styles, so if you're unsure of your size in a new pair of Nikes, you might want to consider going to a store to be fitted properly for a new pair or get more information on Nike.com about finding the right size and fit.
+People's fit and size preferences vary across different Nike shoe styles, so if you’re unsure of your size in a new pair of Nikes, you might consider going to a store to be fitted properly for a new pair or get more information on nike.com about finding the right size and fit.